Code-the-Dream-School/node-essentials/assignments/assignment9-testing.md

 ### **Answers**

 1. Logoff is a post operation that could be triggered by cross site request forgery.
 A test is needed to verify that this protection is in place.
-I don't know why an attacker would bother to trigger a logoff, but it is best practice to avoid the attack.

 2. To do a task operations functional test, one would first check that none of the task operations can be performed without being logged on.
 Then, one would do a logon.
 Then, one would check that none of the task operations that change data, those being POST, PATCH, and DELETE, can be done without a CSRF token.
 Then, each of the task operations: POST /tasks, PATCH /task/:id, GET /tasks, GET /tasks/:id, and DELETE /tasks/:id, should be tested for correct responses.
 One should also check that PATCH, GET, and DELETE operations don't give access to data that doesn't belong to the currently logged on user.
 This is the minimum, but might suffice if there are adequate unit tests.